OpenTermsArchive/contrib-versions/Xing/Privacy Policy.md

 Furthermore, Clickpath registers which XING Members have visited your XING "About me" page which you can set up within the framework of XING Services, and which XING Members have visited the website of one of your previous companies.

-Any information registered by Clickpath is deleted by XING automatically within one (1) week after its registration.
+Any information registered by Clickpath is deleted by XING automatically within three (3) months after its registration.

 **10\.
 Search Functions**